httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

   future extensions may do so.
 Unknown Parameters MUST be ignored.

-In the following examples of `Unencoded-Digest` fields, the representation data with no content codings applied is: "An unexceptional string" following by an LF.
+In the following examples of `Unencoded-Digest` fields, the representation data with no content codings applied is: "An unexceptional string" followed by a line feed character (0xA).

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792